 Okay, so I don’t often share my dreams publicly.
 Sometimes they are a little cray, cray.
 I usually always tell them to my husband because I need to verbalize them to try to read the clues.
 Is this something I’m processing?
 Is this old baggage?
 Etc… I realize some people don’t put a lot of stock into dreams.
 Which is probably another reason why I don’t share them.

 If a dream really strikes me as strange, I will journal it.
-Usually it’s in snippets, like it’s seen above.
+Usually, it’s in snippets, like it’s seen above.
 I don’t try to write neatly…I may go back and add more things I want to remember about it… My notes aren’t censored or edited (I realize “liver” isn’t the proper term, it was just the best way to add a small notation).
 I’m only actually sharing the photo of the writing because it’s still hard to fully explain the strangeness of the dream.
 This dream was on the late evening of 1/9/18 or early 1/10/18.
-I can tell because there’s some notes around it about my Two Years of Blogging post.
+I can tell because there are some notes around it about my Two Years of Blogging post.

 Written below in my journal is another dream that I had the same night.
-One of the reasons that they struck me as needing journaled is because my notes end with hearing a man say my name and me waking up (like, for real, waking up).
+One of the reasons that they struck me as needing to be journaled is because my notes end with hearing a man say my name and me waking up (like, for real, waking up).
 Then I heard the bells ring (that the dog uses to let us know he needs out) and yet he was in a dog crate.
 I lay there awake with the irrational part of me thinking somebody was in my house and the rational part of me thinking no it’s probably between 2 and 4 in the morning and if somebody were in the house, the dog would be barking.

 So back to the strangeness of the dream.
 The princess in the country, I did not know.
 Her sister asked me to help with the bird.
-The princess was getting married and she loved this pet bird of hers..
+The princess was getting married and she loved this pet bird of hers.
 There is some other strangeness about when I tried to put the bird into its cage…thoughts I had… whatever.
 The dream shifted to me being in a space to watch the procession of the Prince’s wedding.
 I can tell you that was Prince Harry.
 I know why I had that part of the dream.
 It’s 99.99% likely that my mother and I will be flying into London (please share recommendations of what we should see!) when we take our trip in May (in fact, I’m booking our trip after I finish this post).

 You may be asking yourself why this strange.